-In some of Guangzhou’s lesser travelled areas, historic temples, churches and mansions are reminders of different times and resist the frenetic charge of city life.
-Residents also have access to enclaves of natural beauty in the form of botanical gardens, hiking trails, river cruises and attractions such as Yuexiu Park and the Guangzhou Zoo.
+In some of Guangzhou’s lesser-travelled areas, historic temples, pagodas, churches and mansions are reminders of different times and resist the frenetic charge of city life.
+Residents also have access to enclaves of natural beauty in the form of botanical gardens, hiking trails, river cruises and attractions such as Yuexiu Park.

 The city is also a cultural centre known especially for its arts, crafts and cuisine.
 While Guangdong embroidery and ceramics are well known, it is the food in Guangzhou that brings it international attention.
 Boasting the country’s largest number of restaurants per capita, the city offers Cantonese cooking at its best and has shaped the way the world perceives Chinese food.

 Guangzhou is a good place to raise a family, offering a variety of education options in the form of quality private and international schools, a wide selection of real estate options and healthcare facilities of international standard.

 There is, however, a significant adjustment that expats have to make in terms of language and cultural barriers.
 English is often not an option, even in the simplest situations.
 Activities such as hailing a cab, getting the bill at a restaurant and opening a bank account become far more challenging for Western expats.

 These barriers affect the way expats work in Guangzhou as well.
 Creating business networks becomes a unique challenge and a foreign concept, while translators often don’t carry across the cultural nuances at play in interviews, interactions and meetings.